What is LTA – Leave Travel Allowance?

 - If an exemption is not availed during the block period, it can be carried over to the next block and used in the first year of the next block.

-Let’s understand this with an example:
+Let’s understand with an example:

-Year of Journey | LTA Block year 2014-17 | LTA Block year 2018-21 |
+Year of Journey | LTA Block year 2018-2021 | LTA Block year 2022-2025 |

-September 2016 | Exemption claimed in September 2016 | Not Applicable |
+September 2020 | Exemption claimed in September 2020 | Not Applicable |

-July 2018 | Not Applicable | Exemption claimed in July 2018 (carried over from the previous block) |
+July 2021 | Not Claimed | An exemption can be claimed in 2022 (carried over from the previous block) |

-May 2020 | Not Applicable | Exemption claimed in May 2020 |
+May 2023 | Not Applicable | An Exemption can be claimed in May 2023 |

-August 2021 | Not Applicable | Exemption claimed in August 2021 |
+August 2024 | Not Applicable | Exemption can be claimed in August 2024 |

 The LTA exemption is available only on the actual travel costs.
 Expenses such as sightseeing, hotel accommodation, food, etc are not eligible for this exemption.
 It is also limited to the LTA provided by the employer.
-For eg: If the actual expense incurred is INR 50,000 but LTA as part of Salary is INR 35,000 then the maximum exemption available would be INR 35,000 only.
+For example: If the actual expense incurred is INR 50,000 but LTA as part of Salary is INR 35,000 then the maximum exemption available would be INR 35,000 only.

 Exemption when various modes of transport are used for travel

-Journey performed by air | Actual amount spent is restricted to airfare of economy class national carrier by the shortest route possible |
+1. | Air | The actual amount spent is restricted to airfare of economy class national carrier by the shortest route possible |

 How to Claim Exemption on Leave Travel Allowance?